Barn Elms, Richmond upon Thames

 Barn Elms was originally the manor house of Barnes and was for centuries the property of the dean and chapter of St Paul’s Cathedral.
 Elizabeth I bought the lease in 1579 for Sir Francis Walsingham, as a reward for services rendered to the Crown, and she is recorded as visiting him there on three occasions.

 Perhaps planted as early as the 1680s, a London plane at Barn Elms is now said to be the capital’s oldest and largest specimen of the species.
 When last measured, ‘Barney’ was 115 feet tall and 27 feet in girth.
-The tree’s location is marked by a pin on the map below.
+The tree’s location is marked with a big pink pin on the map below.

 In the early 18th century the publisher Jacob Tonson lived at a house on the Barn Elms estate.
 He was secretary of an elite political society called the Kit-Cat Club and provided a purpose-built meeting place for its members here.